 Once the pattern is published its cost would never stop.
 First of all, it is a pattern support.
 I receive a lot of emails from knitters of different skill levels that ask for some help with some techniques or even adjusting a design for a different yarn.

 If any error would be found it would be additional cost for pattern checking, tech editing and sometimes even test knitting.
-There is also time for uploading of revised version of the pattern to various sources
+There is also time for uploading of revised version of the pattern to various sources and buyers notifications.

 The conclusion: